xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 ---
 {% include toc icon="table" title="Scrapli Overview" %}

-You no more want to use command line interface, to manage network device configuration?
-Then go ahead and scrape CLI using scrapli !!!!
+Are you tired of manually logging in to the router and managing the network device configuration and operational data using the command line interface ?
+Then its time for you to explore Scrapli and scrape CLI !!!!

-## What is Scrapli?
+## Can I get a basic understanding on Scra?

 Scrapli is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
 The name scrapli is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible as possible,